T

 Avoid

 Danish meatballs, typically made from pork or veal.
-If made from veal and prepared in a kosher kitchen without dairy, they could be kosher.
-However, pork versions are common, and non-kosher preparation is standard.
+If made from veal and certified kosher, they would be acceptable, but pork is common and renders them non-kosher.

 Ask first